2bttns/2bttns/app/README.md

 ## Quickstart

+### For Windows Users:

+> If you are on macOS or Linux, you can skip this step.

+In order to run the scripts on Windows, you will need to have Docker Desktop installed and configured with the WSL 2 backend.

+You can find the instructions to do so here: : https://docs.docker.com/desktop/wsl.

+Be sure to run the following commands in a WSL terminal, which you can start by calling `wsl.exe` in your Windows Command Prompt / PowerShell.

+### Installation Scripts

-We've provided a few ways for you to get started quickly with 2bttns.
-Feel free to customize these scripts to your needs.
+We've provided a few scripts to help you get started quickly with 2bttns.
+Feel free to customize them to your needs.

-### via Docker Compose
+#### i. via Docker Compose

 For additional information, see https://github.com/2bttns/2bttns/blob/dockerize/install/docker-compose.